Too Much Acid Or Too Little?

 - Autoimmune disorders

 - Pernicious anemia

 - Celiac disease

-Interestingly, even though you might experience indigestion or some form of digestive discomfort just after a meal with low stomach acid, later on you could experience a feeling of too much acidity and wake in the night from this as well.
-This overproduction of acid later on can still be associated with low stomach acid.
+Interestingly, even though one with low stomach acid might experience indigestion just after a meal, later on, you could experience a feeling of too much acidity and wake in the night from this as well.
+This overproduction of acid, later on, can still be associated with low stomach acid.
 Try supplemental HCl for a few days and watch to see if these symptoms subside.
-They should gradually decrease.
+They should decrease gradually.

-Natural Treatment of Bile Reflux - Three Methods
+Natural Support Of Bile Reflux – Two Methods

-Please be advised that this consultation in no way replaces a medical examination or testing procedures you would receive from your medical doctor.
-However, I'm sure you will find my knowledge, experience and recommendations helpful.
+I recommend you to see your doctor.
+If you have already done that and would like to speak with one of our consultants, please call 760-515-2338 to make an appointment.
+You can also find more details on our consultations page.
+Please be advised that our consultations in no way replace a medical examination or the testing procedures you would receive from your medical doctor.
+However, I’m sure you will find our knowledge, experience, and recommendations helpful.